-The contains() function take two string arguments, and returns true if first argument contains second argument
+The contains() function takes two string arguments and returns true if the first argument contains the second argument.

 3 > And, OR

-In AND expression, two conditions are used and both the conditions should be true to find the element.
+In the AND expression, We use two conditions, and both the conditions should be true to find the element.

 //input[@id='hp-widget__sfrom' and @type='text']

-The above expression will return 1 matching node in MakeMyTrip applications In OR expression one of the two condition should be true to find the element
+The above expression will return one matching node in MakeMyTrip applications.
+In OR expression, one of the two conditions should be true to find the element.

 //input[@id='hp-widget__sfrom' or @type='text']